What Type of Thinker Are You?

 Here’s an example of how switching from convergent to divergent thinking can make our lives easier and lead to fruitful results.
 When How to Be Sick was published in 2010, I began to get requests for me to read it as an audiobook.
 I decided I could do it if I just bought a good microphone and some computer software.
 I announced on Facebook that there would soon be an audiobook, and I responded to the many email requests I’d received by telling people that an audiobook was in the works.

 But when I undertook the project, it proved to be much more difficult than I’d anticipated.
-Without going into details, suffice it to say that there’s a reason that most book narrators are professionally trained (or, at least, not limited in their energetic resources!).
+Without going into detail, suffice it to say that there’s a reason that most book narrators are professionally trained (or, at least, not limited in their energetic resources!).
 As I faltered, I saw only two options: Push forward, at great expense to my health; or not do it at all.
 I did the latter—not without having had to endure self-recrimination over letting people down.

 It took me over 2 1/2 years to put on my divergent thinking cap.
 I thought: “Maybe there are more options than just “audiobook read by me” or “no audiobook.”
 I began to do some online research and found a website that matches books with narrators.
 (It’s a spin-off from Amazon and audible.com.)
 From my laptop, I signed up, submitted a short excerpt from the book, and “auditioned” narrators.
 They would record the excerpt, upload the audio file to the website, and I’d get an email notifying me there was a new audition.